2018-2019 Grant Recipients

-The Southwest Ohio affiliate of Susan G. Komen is pleased to announce our 2017-18 Community Health Programs and research award.
-This year, with the assistance of generous donations from the community, the Affiliate is awarding $150,000.00 dollars to breast health programs in the Southwest Ohio region.
-These important diagnostic screenings, emergency assistance programs, and counseling programs target women in our community.
-Additionally, $150,000 was awarded to Sponsored Research of Joan Garrett, PhD at the University of Cincinnati.
+The Southwest Ohio affiliate of Susan G. Komen is pleased to announce our 2018-19 Community Health Programs and research award.
+This year, with the assistance of generous donations from the community, the Affiliate is awarding $120,000.00 dollars to breast health programs in the Southwest Ohio region.
+These important diagnostic screenings & emergency assistance programs target women in our community.
+Additionally, $150,000 has been award to Rebecca Watters, PhD. a Komen sponsored researcher who specializes in Metastatic (stage IV) breast cancer research.

 - To view our 2016-2017 Community Health Program Grantees, click here.